kianilanluo/aicluster/README_updated.md

 - Monitor the console output to ensure that each stage is executed correctly.
 - The pipeline will automatically check out the code from your GitHub repository, build a Docker image, deploy it to Docker Desktop, push it to a local Docker registry, and finally deploy it to your Kubernetes cluster.

+## Contributing

+Contributions are welcome!
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

+## License

+This project is not licensed.